ssilverman/TeensyDMX/README.md

    too short.
 10. Improved IDLE and timeout handling logic in the receiver.

+## The TODO list

+These are in the works for subsequent versions:

+1. Code instead of `#define`s for all the specialized UART access.
+2. Asynchronous responder data.
+Currently, the data is sent synchronously inside the UART ISR where responders process the packet.

 ## How to use

 The classes you'll need are in the `qindesign::teensydmx` namespace: `Receiver`